-The SUDS field is currently shut-in while the Company completes a review of the land and lease records currently being conducted by a petroleum landman.
-PEC has also initiated a detailed reservoir and historical waterflood sweeping pattern analysis.
-The Company is currently awaiting the outcome of the review of the SUDS subsurface geology.
+The SUDS field is currently shut-in while the Company completes a review of the land and lease records and subsurface geology.
 PEC is finalizing a SUDS capital budget with the intent to commence further field development in the third quarter of 2023.